COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Search by Specialty

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Removing Moles and Skin Tags
+Home > Be Healthy > Health Library > Removing Moles and Skin Tags

 Moles are skin growths made up of cells that produce color (pigment).
 A mole can appear anywhere on the skin, alone or in groups.
 Most people get a few moles during their first 20 years of life.
 They are usually brown in color but can be blue, black, or flesh-colored.
 Most moles are harmless and don't cause pain or other symptoms unless you rub them or they bump against something.

 Skin tags are small, soft pieces of skin that stick out on a thin stem.
 They most often appear on the neck, armpits, upper trunk, and body folds.
 The cause of skin tags is not known.
 They are harmless.